lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 Displays detailed information of various logs recorded on the client side.
 You can visit this page to find out more about the errors occurred.
-You can refresh or delete the logs by using the trash button at the top right.
+You can search, filter the error logs, refresh and clear the logs by clicking the Clear Logs button at the top right.

 .. image:: user_log.png